ryanshoover/quicksilver-wpmu-db-clone/README.md

+Note that Pantheon's recent changes to [search-replace functionality](https://docs.pantheon.io/guides/multisite/search-replace/) for multisites should make this script unnecessary.
+If possible, use the platform functionality instead.
+You'll have a better time.

 # Quicksilver Script - WPMU Database Clone

 Pantheon Quicksilver script designed to be run when a database is cloned from live to a lower environment.